Open Graph

 • .it 1.9%

-The primary market segments for websites utilizing Open Graph include business, marketing and merchandising, and blogs and wiki.
+The primary market segments for websites utilizing Open Graph include business, online shopping, and blogs and wiki.

 These are some of the best Open Graph alternatives.